microsoft/fluentui/rfcs/converged-implementation-patterns.md

 #### useSampleClasses/useSampleStyles.ts

-Hook that accepts state and applies classnames to props and any shorthand slot props to style the component and its slots
+Hook that accepts state and applies classnames to props and any shorthand slot props to style the component and its slots.

 ```typescript
 import { makeStyles, ax } from '@fluentui/react-make-styles';